guythetechie/functional-csharp/README.md

 ```

 #### `ValueTask IterTask(Func<T, ValueTask> asyncAction)`
-Executes an async action if the option contains a value.
+Asynchronously executes an action when the option is Some.

 ```csharp
 Option<string> filePath = GetConfigFilePath();